missing-semester/missing-semester/_2020/editors.md

 ## Inserting text

-From normal mode, press `i` to enter insert mode.
-Now, Vim behaves like any other text editor, until you press `<ESC>` to return to normal mode.
-This, along with the basics explained above, are all you need to start editing files using Vim (though not particularly efficiently, if you're spending all your time editing from insert mode).
+From Normal mode, press `i` to enter Insert mode.
+Now, Vim behaves like any other text editor, until you press `<ESC>` to return to Normal mode.
+This, along with the basics explained above, are all you need to start editing files using Vim (though not particularly efficiently, if you're spending all your time editing from Insert mode).

 ## Buffers, tabs, and windows